 ECLS Cannulation is a specialized procedure that should only be performed by medical specialists who have been specifically trained and credentialed in the procedure being performed.
-There are three basic types of cannulations:

 - Open Cannulation: Performed exclusively in the operating room by a surgeon; this procedure involves surgical insertion of the cannula using an open exposure. - Percutaneous Cannulation: Performed at the bedside, in a hybrid operating room, or operating room.
 Involves insertion of a cannula using a small insertion point in the skin.
 Can be performed by intensivists, surgeons, interventionalists, or any physician specifically trained in cannulation. - Hybrid Cannulation: Several hybrid approaches are used depending on the mode of ECLS, patient status, and other indicators as deemed appropriate by the cannulating team.